paschoal-artur/HigherOrLower/README.md

 # Higher or Lower Game

 ## Introduction
 The "Higher or Lower" game is an interactive, fun, and engaging project designed to challenge players to guess whether the next value in a sequence is higher or lower.
-This project is based on the original web game, Higher Or Lower, http://www.higherlowergame.com/
+This project is based on the original web game, Higher Or Lower (http://www.higherlowergame.com/).

 ## Features
 - **Dynamic Gameplay**: Players guess values based on real or simulated data.